 This course will integrate material taught in many other classes into a capstone project.
 Guided by their professor, students will design and execute an event that is marketed to the public.
 They will also analyze case studies distributed by the instructor.
 Class topics will include menu design, beverage trends, marketing strategies, facilities design, energy management, budgeting, forecasting, purchasing, inventory control, and the history of hospitality in the United States.
 This course is designed to expose the student to the skills needed to be an effective leader within the hospitality industry.
 (Prerequisites: Financial Accounting and Marketing and Promoting Food)

-Organizational behavior (OB) is the study of people at work, as well as group behavior in the workplace and the culture of the organization itself.
+Organizational behaviour (OB) is the study of people at work, as well as group behaviour in the workplace and the culture of the organization itself.
 These are all seen as contributing factors to three measures of employee performance: productivity, absenteeism, and turnover.
-The OB discipline is based on a large number of scientifically based research studies used to accurately predict “cause and effect” of certain individual and group behaviors that occur in the workplace.
+The OB discipline is based on a large number of scientifically based research studies used to accurately predict “cause and effect” of certain individual and group behaviours that occur in the workplace.
 By its very nature, it is a deliberate blend of the scientific and the practical-an applied science in the truest sense.
-Classes will combine these two components of OB-the research and its applications-to understand how they improve the functioning of organizations and the satisfaction of people who work there.
+Classes will combine these two components of OB-the research and its applications to understanding how they improve the functioning of organizations and the satisfaction of people who work there.
 (Pre-requisite: Human Resource Management MGMT 307)

 An examination of the major historical and geographical developments in Asia and ways in which these developments have affected the creation of various cultural patterns.
 Topics will include the plurality of cultures of Asia, and global interdependency and reactions to it.